-As disclosed in Note 1, the Group's assets and liabilities in foreign currencies are valued at the official published exchange rate.
-Due to the high volatility and the significant variance in exchange rates between the multiple currency markets, this does not always represent a reasonable estimate of expected cash flows in Lebanese Lira that would have to be generated/used from the realisation of such assets or the payment of such liabilities at the date of the transaction or at the date of the financial statements.
-In February 2023, the Central Bank of Lebanon changed the official published exchange rate from LL 1,507.5 to LL 15,000 to the US Dollar.
-Sayrafa Rates and parallel market rates remained highly volatile and divergent from the new official published exchange rate official (LL 42,000 and LL 58,200 respectively at 1 February 2023).
-The financial statements as at and for the year ended 31 December 2022 do not include adjustments from the change in this rate from LL 1,507.5 to LL 15,000 to the US Dollar.
-The Bank will use the new rate of LL 15,000 in its subsequent financial information reporting, with the first period being the quarterly reporting as of 31 March 2023.
+As disclosed in Note 1, the Group's assets and liabilities in foreign currencies are valued at the official exchange rate.
+Due to the high volatility and the significant variance in exchange rates between the multiple currency markets, this does not always represent a reasonable estimate of expected cash flows in Lebanese Pounds that would have to be generated/used from the realisation of such assets or the payment of such liabilities at the date of the transaction or at the date of the financial statements.
+Management is unable to determine what would be a reasonable possible movement in order to provide useful quantitative sensitivity analysis.
+The impact of the valuation of these assets and liabilities at a different rate will be recognised in the financial statements once the change in the official exchange rate and / or a legal exchange mechanism is implemented by the Lebanese government.